hellofromtonya/lab-data-store/docs/requirements/basics.md

 	- Restricted to arrays only.
 		- Check if the given item is an array and the existing item is also an array.
 		- If either is not, return `false`.
 (Bail out)
 	- Use native built-in PHP functionality to deeply merge the arrays together.
 Then return `true`.
+- Empty all items currently stored in the store: `empty`.
+	- Caution: deletes all items in the store.
+Use with care.
+	- Handy in tests suite, i.e. clean up after each test.
+	- Releases memory for performance and optimization.

 ## Internal Functionality and Attributes